-Page 3 of 4 - “The programs, which provide interim financing for agricultural commodities to be stored after harvest and sold throughout the year when unaffected by harvest-season pressure on prices, are subject to sequester reductions of 5.1 percent.
+“The programs, which provide interim financing for agricultural commodities to be stored after harvest and sold throughout the year when unaffected by harvest-season pressure on prices, are subject to sequester reductions of 5.1 percent.
 With commodity loan programs operating on a crop year basis and Sept.
 30 marking the end of the federal fiscal year, adjustments will occur for the 2013 crop year as follows:

 • Loan-making for all commodities will be suspended on Oct.
 1 and are targeted to resume mid-October;